AFontaine79/esp-webprov/README.md

 ### Build the Webpages
 For the webpage build script to work, you must have the Node.js package manager (npm) installed on your system.

 The build script requires the following packages.
-Navigate to `front/web-demo` and run `npm run install` followed by `npm install`.
-Alternatively, you can manually install the packages listed below.
+Navigate to `front/web-demo` and run `npm install`.
+This will run a preinstall script to make sure you have browserify and uglify-es installed globally for npm.
+Then it will install pbf and spectre.css locall for the project.
+Alternatively, you can manually install the packages.
 - [pbf](https://www.npmjs.com/package/pbf) for compiling Espressif's .proto definition files into JavaScript.
 Must be installed locally so that it is visible to `browserify`.
 - [spectre.css](https://www.npmjs.com/package/spectre.css) for layout style.
 Must be installed locally so that it is visible to the webpage build script.
 - [browserify](https://www.npmjs.com/package/browserify) for bundling together the JavaScript output of `pbf` and handling the `require()` statements in `prov.js`.
-Can be installed globally.
+Can be installed globally or locally.
 - [uglify-es](https://www.npmjs.com/package/uglify-es) for minification of the JavaScript.
 Note: It must be `uglify-es` since `uglify-js` does not properly handle `ES6+`.
-Can be installed globally.
+Can be installed globally or locally.

 To execute the build script, navigate to `front/web-demo` and execute `./build_webpages.sh` or alternatively `npm run build`.
 On Windows, Git Bash can be used to execute the script.
 When deploying to SD card or SPI flash, this step should be done before building the C code since the cmake configuration converts the contents of `front/web-demo/dist` into a binary partition image as part of the build process.